FOR IMMEDIATE RELEASE:

 New York, NY 10022

-Saxophonist and composer Andrew Lamb presents his Circadian Spheres of Light Project, which uses improvisation as stimulation for those with Alzheimer’s disease, dementia, and post-traumatic stress disorder.
-Blending music, theater, and performance art, the group features Lamb ( saxophone, flute, clarinet & winds), Tom Abbs (acoustic bass, & tuba), Dick Griffin (trombone), Warren Smith (drums & percussion), Lloyd Haber (drums & percussion), Newman Baker (electronic washboard) Jose Luis Abreu (percussion), Ngoma Hill (poetry & spoken word), Jimmy James Green (spontaneous visual art), Melanie Dyer (viola), Gwen Laster (violin), Jake Sokolov Gonzalez (cello), Trashina Conner (dance), and The Great Olmedini (magic).
+Saxophonist and composer Andrew Lamb presents his Circadian Spheres of Light Project, which uses improvisation as healing stimulation, for both general audiences, as well as for those with Alzheimer’s disease, dementia, and post-traumatic stress disorder.
+Blending music, theater, and performance art, the group features Lamb ( saxophone, flute, clarinet & winds), Hillard Greene (acoustic bass), Dick Griffin (trombone), Marvin Bugulu Smith (drums & percussion), Lloyd Haber (drums & percussion), Newman Baker (electronic washboard) Jose Luis Abreu (percussion), Ngoma Hill (poetry & spoken word), Jimmy James Green (spontaneous visual art), Melanie Dyer (viola), Gwen Laster (violin), Dara Bloom (cello), Trashina Conner (dance), and The Great Olmedini (magic).

 Inspired by the book Music & Alzheimer’s written by the late Beverly Pickering, Music Specialist R.N., which served as a guide for an influential music therapy program originating in Northampton, MA, the circadian cycles are described as how our bodies and brains respond to the hour of the day and the amount of sunlight visible, which affect behavior modification during what’s referred to as sundowning time.
 This sundowning time is a period of lower energy, and can be especially disorienting and agitating for people suffering from dementia.
 It is therefore one of the aims of the Circadian Spheres of Light Project performance to provide much needed stimulation at this transitional hour.